 Medical device recalls can happen for a variety of reasons.
 Although some manufacturers voluntarily recall their products, the U.S. Food and Drug Administration (FDA) often has to issue an order to remove the item from circulation or use.

-A voluntary recall occurs when the manufacturer removes the product from the marketplace to correct an alleged violation of FDA regulations.
-A mandatory device recall is when the federal agency issues a recall order because they believe that it’s putting the health of the public at risk.
-Although this type of event seldom occurs, the FDA does this in instances where the manufacturer fails to voluntarily recall the product themselves.
+A voluntary recall occurs when the manufacturer removes the product from the marketplace.
+This intends to correct an alleged violation of FDA regulations.
+A mandatory device recall is when the federal agency issues a recall order.
+These instances occur because they believe that it’s putting the health of the public at risk.
+This type of event seldom occurs.
+However, the FDA does it in instances where the manufacturer fails to voluntarily recall the product themselves.